 The Board of Directors resolves all matters concerning management and administration of the Issuer except those which, under the Articles of Incorporation or under applicable law, are the sole prerogative of Shareholders acting at a General Meeting.
-The Board of Directors is convened by invitation of the Chairman or following a request by at least two Directors.
-The Directors have no personal liability to Shareholders or third parties and are only liable to the legal entity of the Issuer with regard to the administration of corporate affairs.
+The Board of Directors is convened by invitation of the Chair or following a request by at least two Members.
+The Members have no personal liability to Shareholders or third parties and are only liable to the legal entity of the Issuer with regard to the administration of corporate affairs.
+The resolutions of the Board of Directors are passed by absolute majority of the Members present or duly represented at Board of Directors meetings, except in the case of share capital increases, for which, as per Greek law 4548/2018, a two-thirds majority is required.
+In case of tie vote, the vote of the Chair prevails.